civol/HDLRuby/README.md

 __Note__:

  * As a matter of implementation, HDLRuby systems can be viewed as sets of methods used for accessing various constructs (signals, instances).
-Hence inheritance in HDLRuby is closer the Ruby mixin mechanism than to a true software inheritance.
+Hence inheritance in HDLRuby is closer to the Ruby mixin mechanism than to a true software inheritance.

 #### About inner signals and system instances

 By default, inner signals and instances of a parent system are not accessible by its child systems.
-They can be made accessible using the `export` keyword as follows: `export <symbol 0>, <symbol 1>, ...` .
+They can be made accessible using the `export` keyword as follows: `export <symbol 0>, <symbol 1>, ...`.
 For example, the following code exports signals `clk` and `rst` and instance `dff0` of system `exporter` so that they can be accessed in child system `importer`.

 ```ruby
 system :exporter do